colinw10/huddl-app/docs/copilot-task/03-BACKEND-INSTRUCTIONS.md

 TODO: Create the Post model - core content type for NUMENEON

 A post is the main content users create.
 NUMENEON has 3 post types:
-- 'thought': Text-only posts (displayed in left column of Timeline River)
+- 'thoughts': Text-only posts (displayed in left column of Timeline River)
 - 'media': Posts with images (displayed in center column)
-- 'milestone': Achievement posts (displayed in right column)
+- 'milestones': Achievement posts (displayed in right column)

 Posts can also be replies to other posts, creating threaded conversations.

 Fields you need:
 - author: Who created it?
 (ForeignKey to User)
 - type: What kind?
-(CharField with choices: 'thought', 'media', 'milestone')
+(CharField with choices: 'thoughts', 'media', 'milestones')
 - content: The text content (TextField, can be blank for media-only)
 - image: Optional image (ImageField, only for media posts)
 - parent: Reply to which post?
 (ForeignKey to self, null for top-level posts)
 - created_at: When created?
 (DateTimeField, auto-set)
 - likes_count: Number of likes (IntegerField, default=0)
-- comments_count: Number of comments (IntegerField, default=0)
+- comment_count: Number of comments (IntegerField, default=0)
 - shares_count: Number of shares (IntegerField, default=0)

 Integration points: